jephrei/Framework/README.md

-#Framework v0.1&alpha;
+#Framework v0.2&alpha;
 This is a personal framework.
 Things will be ugly and/or [broken](http://motherfuckingwebsite.com).
 The final scope isn't fully realized yet, but I have my ideas.
 I'll probably get distracted along the way.
+Because this is alpha there are notes to myself and you everywhere.
+It's kinda messy in here.

 ##Another framework?
 Yes.
 It's an unorganized pile of foo but it's mine and I'm enjoying myself.
 You should make one too.